tlswg/tls13-spec/draft-ietf-tls-tls13.md

 messages, namely Certificate and CertificateVerify (if requested), and Finished.

-At this point, the handshake is complete, and the client and server may exchange application layer data.
+At this point, the handshake is complete, and the client and server may exchange application-layer data.
 Application data MUST NOT be sent prior to sending the Finished message.
 Note that while the server may send application data prior to receiving the client's Authentication messages, any data sent at that point is, of course, being sent to an unauthenticated peer.